alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

    private queries from resolvers")

-Note that if there is no signal for availability, recursors could still opportunistically try the DNS privacy mechanism.
+Note that if there is no signal for availability, recursors could still opportunistically try the DNS privacy mechanism, as this is employed by some stub resolvers when they contact their designated recursors.

 Should a signal of availability also indicate a preference for privacy over availability? i.e., are there distinct ways to signal